Site icon Outdoor Gearzine

 See details on Amazon PUROMONTE UV Care Trekking Gloves Fingerless

-Towels and changing clothes
+Towels and change of clothes

 This is essential for me, as I tend to take a dip in a hot spring after descending the mountain.
 The towel is quick-drying and has a loop on the end so that I can quickly wipe away the sweat that pours out like a waterfall